Special Education

 SPED 5487 Developmental Literacy II: Essentials of Vocabulary and Text Comprehension 3 Credits

 This course is the second in a set of two courses that address the foundational concepts, theories, empirical research, and developmental milestones associated with oral and written language.
 This course focuses on the development of essential comprehension strand reading skills (fluency, vocabulary, comprehension), as well as aspects of cognition and behavior that affect reading and writing.
 Candidates learn how to administer, score, and interpret universal screening and informal diagnostic measures in the areas of vocabulary, comprehension, and fluency for the purposes of determining the most appropriate starting point for instruction and planning differentiated instructional groups.
 Candidates also learn how to select and deliver varied research-based instructional strategies to develop students' reading skills in the areas of vocabulary and comprehension.
 Crosslisted with RLDV 5487.
-Previously SE 0487.
+Undergraduate Equivalent: SPED 4487.

 SPED 5489 Principles and Practices of Structured Literacy 3 Credits